wolffiex/cc-node-sf-2025/talk.md

 ## Start-up Time

 Write a program that will:
-1. Print "Hello, World!"
+1. Import common modules (fs, path, subprocess, etc.)
 2. Parse command line arguments
+3. Print a message
-3. Exit
+4. Exit

+Run each 10 times and visualize the results

 ## JS advantages